madetech/blog/posts/pairing_remotely.md

 ### The problem

- at Madetech we try to spend at least 50% pairing with colleagues.
-We have dedicated pairing workstations.
-Where there are two screens one for the driver and one for the navigator.
+At MadeTech we try to spend at least 50% of our development time pairing with colleagues.
+We have dedicated pairing workstations, which consist of two screens mirrored one for the driver and the other for the navigator.

+We also do a lot of remote working, our current solution for remote pairing is to use screen sharing via Slack or Google Meets.

+This does have disadvantages:

+- If video quality degrades sufficiently, you end up with a screen that is a mess of random pixels.
+- If the audio quality degrades sufficiently, the flow of constant feedback is interrupted, so is productivity.
+Tip: get headsets to reduce the amount of background noise that will cause distraction.
+- If you're swapping roles, you either stay on the shared screen and your pairing partner's editor or you swap screen sharing.
+Again these are disruptions to productiivity.

+### The Solution

+Specialised collaboration tools!

+Our requirements were:

+- The tool must work on a regular editor like Sublime Text, (Neo)vim, Emacs, Atom, ItelliJ IDEA (pycharm et al) or Visual Studio Code.
+We have a varied collection of editors or our own customisations.
+- Shared terminal access to provide access to specialised testing, debugging or deployment workflows.

 ## Further Reading